NickBwalley/Git-CLI/README.md

 ## Working with GitHub Branches

-creates a github branch
+Creates a github branch

 ```
 git branch [branchname]
 ```

-creates a branch and switches to that branch immediately
+Creates a branch and switches to that branch immediately

 ```
 git checkout -b [branchname]